Roasted Broccoli and Fried Egg Sandwich – Episode 58

 Try the sandwich and you will understand why.

-And add a little extra lemon juice as you eat.
-Oh boy!
-Oh boy!
+For extra goodness add a little extra lemon juice as you eat.

 When you eat it, you could do as I did, hardly stopping to breathe, for fear the sandwich might disappear before you can finish it.
 Or, you could eat it like a normal human being.
 Whatever.
 The choice is yours.

 I was going to say that if you don’t like roasted broccoli that you could substitute something else.
-But, then I realized that I don’t want to.
-This dish is created around broccoli, so broccoli it needs.
-If you don’t like roasted broccoli, all I can say is, I’m sorry.
-I think you’re missing out.
-And, also, I’m hungry for bacon.
-But, that’s not important right now.
+But, then I realized that I don’t really want to.
+I created this dish is created around broccoli, so it’s obviously best with it.
+But, if you don’t like roasted broccoli (I’m sorry – I think you’re missing out), or don’t have broccoli on hand, try cauliflower or Brussels sprouts.

 Oh happy day.